-I’ll share my experiences in creating my recent full-length memoir, Rosalie Lightning ( http://www.tomhart.net/rosalie.html ), by showing detailed notes, sketches and drafts.
-That book has already been excerpted in Best American Comics 2015 by Houghton Mifflin and debuted at #1 on the New York Times Bestseller List.
+I share my experiences in creating my recent full-length memoir, Rosalie Lightning ( http://www.tomhart.net/rosalie.html ), by showing detailed notes, sketches and drafts.
+That book was excerpted in Best American Comics 2015 by Houghton Mifflin and debuted at #1 on the New York Times Bestseller List.

 The course is divided into 8 steps:

-In each step we’ll take a quick look at three great graphic memoirs that exemplify the task we’re looking at, and then an in-depth look at my approach to that step.
+In each step you'll take a quick look at three great graphic memoirs that exemplify the topic we’re looking at, and then you'll see an in-depth look at my approach to that step.